A critical moment to centre housing for inclusive and resilient cities

 IHS participation in WUF13

-As IHS gets ready for the 13th World Urban Forum (WUF13) in Baku in just over a month, we reflect on the factors that will drive progress.
-We believe that effective and inclusive actions at the local level, supported by global and multilevel efforts, will be crucial in achieving our shared sustainable development goals.
+As IHS gets ready for the 13th World Urban Forum (WUF13) in Baku, we reflect on factors that are currently shaping urban change.
+Effective and inclusive actions at the local level, supported by global and multilevel efforts, will be crucial in achieving our shared sustainable development goals.
 This can only be accomplished by prioritising housing as the foundation for safe and resilient communities.

 "Adequate housing is a cornerstone of human dignity”